DK2020 INITIATIVE

 DK2020 equips municipalities with a Climate Action Planning Framework (CAPF) that focuses on four core pillars: Climate Neutrality; Climate Adaptation; Social Inclusion and Governance.

-Central Denmark Region has been pivotal in supporting their municipalities in the proejct, offering consultancy, capacity building, and data analysis.
+Central Denmark Region has been instrumental in supporting their municipalities in the project, offering consultancy, capacity building, and data analysis.
 By facilitating dialogue and collaboration among stakeholders, the region has played a significant role in bridging knowledge gaps and facilitating action.
 The regional government has also championed advocacy and lobbied national authorities to streamline support for local climate initiatives.

 Tangible Impacts and Future Directions